Local Amenities

 Pubs

 There used to be more but the main pub in the valley is now The Thimble Inn, down the valley road close to Piddlehinton.
-There are hopes that both The Poachers Inn and The Piddle Inn could reopen at some stage but no one is hold their breath.
+The Poachers Inn came back slowly from lockdown and seems now to cater mainly to staying guests, though it is open sometimes to outsiders on some evenings.
+The Piddle Inn opens for a few hours on a couple of days each week.

 In the hamlet of Plush, a pleasant walk over the hill, there is The Brace of Pheasants (one of The Good Pub Guide Top 10 Country Pubs).